Skip to main content

 What is Care 4 Kids?

-Working togetherThe goal of the Care 4 Kids program is to make child care affordable for low to moderate income families in Connecticut.
+The goal of the Care 4 Kids (C4K) program is to make child care affordable for low to moderate income families in Connecticut.
 The program is a partnership between the State of Connecticut, the families in the program and the providers who take care of the children.
+Care 4 Kids is funded by the Federal Child Care Development Fund (CCDF).
+CCDF is the primary federal funding source for helping low-income families pay for child care.

-To participate in the program, there are certain eligibility requirements for parents, children and child care providers.
+To participate in the program, there are certain eligibility requirements for parents, children, and child care providers.

 Families must: